alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Family Court Records in Alabama?

-Following the provisions of Alabama’s public record laws, interested members of the public may view/copy family court records managed by the Alabama state judiciary upon request.
-Records can be obtained using the state-operated online resources or by querying the office of the clerk of courts in the courthouse where the case was filed or heard.
-Generally, record retrieval processes are often unique to the judicial district in which the record is maintained as well as the information contained therein.
+Following the provisions of Alabama's public record laws, interested members of the public may view/copy family court records managed by the Alabama state judiciary upon request.
+Records can be obtained using state-operated online resources or by querying the office of the Clerk of Courts in the courthouse where the case was filed or heard.
+Generally, record retrieval processes are often unique to the judicial district, where the record and the information contained therein are maintained.
 However, there are three popular channels with which Alabama family court records can be retrieved.
 They include:

-• Online resources (managed by the state or independent aggregate parties)
+• Online resources (managed by the state or independent parties on aggregate sites)

 • Making in-person queries to the record custodian